“There are no old movies – just good movies you haven’t seen yet.” – Peter Bogdanovich

 Fire, Earth, Water – The Elements Trilogy by Indo-Canadian filmmaker Deepa Mehta.
 Each of the three deals with controversial social issues on the Indian subcontinent.
 The music is beautiful.

 Primo: I’m breaking precedent recommending a TV program but this show deserves mention on this august site because it is a delightful exception to the normal garbage on streaming TV.
-This show portrays a strong, single, Hispanic woman who has taken care of her five brothers most of their lives and her teenage son all living in the same household.
+This show portrays a strong, single, Hispanic woman who has taken care of her five brothers most of their lives and her teenage son.

 I went through three successive shows and was thoroughly entertained in each one of them.
 The hilarious one-liners hit you like a belt-fed, 7.62 mini-gun on full auto.
 Kudos to the writers for making each character full with his own unique personality and each chock full of witticisms – clean humor!
 Every one!
 This show gave me the “Wow!” factor in its healthy, clean portrayal of a Latino family in Texas.
 It’s refreshingly different than previous Latino comedies.
 It’s uniqueness lies in its ingenious plot.
 Reality plus humor without morbid drama or social perversion!